Image too small? Turn your phone sideways (ditto for the others).

 Webflow is better, because their websites are more secure.
 You can also start with a blank slate, which makes it much easier to optimize for your business objectives.

-This hack happened despite precautions such as using unique passwords and changing them often.
+This happened despite precautions such as using unique passwords and changing them often.
 This has never happened on Webflow (and I've built many websites there).

 For now, I'm focused on the top three industries I know best: fitness, pet care, and mental health.

 Read: I already speak the language of potential clients and customers in those niches.
 It qualifies as Easy Mode.

 This is a good place to mention a fun fact: I've served as a ghostwriter for celebrities featured on popular TV shows.